-There is no application deadline for 2019, but we recommend that you apply before 1 July for our taught courses starting in October.
+We recommend that you apply before 1 July for our research degrees starting in October.
 Application deadlines for October 2020 will be confirmed shortly.
 You should take into account any deadlines for funding applications, such as scholarships, or time needed to obtain a student visa, if required.

 If we offer you a place, we send you our decision electronically.
 You will be able to view and download your offer letter from myEssex within 24 hours of a decision being made.
 We will send you an email with instructions on this.
 You should use myEssex to accept your place and to keep us informed of any changes to your contact details by updating them online.